 For information about class rings and announcements, visit www.balfour.com.
 Balfour representatives will be at the Grad Fair to take orders and showcase the Maryland announcements and class rings.

 Undergraduate and master's degree students must purchase their regalia from the book center.
 The following items are required and sold as a package:

-Graduates may purchase regalia packages at the University Book Center’s Grad Fair on October 11th.
-The undergraduate package will cost $138.98 and the graduate degree package will cost $149.98.
-If regalia is purchased after October 11th, pricing will be $149.98 for undergraduate packages and $159.98 for graduate packages.
-Regalia cannot be purchased online.
-Please email firstname.lastname@example.org if you live out of state and will need regalia shipped to you.
-Items may be shipped for an additional $18.95.
-If you have questions, contact the University Book Center at 301.314.9231.
+For Spring Commencement, graduates may purchase regalia packages at the University Book Center’s Grad Fair, March 5-7 (10AM-6PM) and acquire a $10.00 discount.
+The undergraduate package will cost $140.00 and the graduate degree package will cost $148.00.
+If regalia is purchased after the Grad Fair, pricing will be $150.00 for undergraduate packages and $158.00 for graduate packages.

 Diplomas will be mailed several weeks after graduation.